 Haus am Waldsee, Animalia: Stellvertreter.

-Tierbilder in der zeitgenössischen Kunst
+Tierbilder in der zeitgenössischen Kunst, Berlin

 Museum Wiesbaden, Künstlerinnen des